parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 ![img21](doc_images/img21.jpg){:width="60%"}

-> Fun fact: If you navigate back to **New Query 2** you should still see the result table for that query!
+> Fun fact: If you navigate back to **Query 1** you should still see the result table for that query!
 Athena will save that view for you until you run a new query in that tab or close the webpage.

 4) Copy/paste the following command into the query box in Athena _(circled in yellow)_, then click the blue **Run Query** button _(circled in red)_.